 We have been constructing flood protection measures for many basement properties affected by flooding since 2007.
 These measures included:

-As part of our local approach, we have installed FLIPs, are local protection devices in the form of a small pump, which is fitted in the basement, light well or road to protect properties from flooding.
+As part of our local approach, we have installed FLIPs, local protection devices in the form of small pumps.
+They are fitted in the basement, light well or road to protect properties from flooding.

 As part of the scheme, we constructed eight local schemes to increase the sewer capacity and provide flood protection for multiple properties.
 These local schemes were constructed at:

-Sustainable Urban Drainage Systems, or SuDS, are an important way of managing flows in the catchment, which is a key part of reducing the risk of flooding in the long term.
+Sustainable Urban Drainage Systems, or SuDS, are an important way of managing flows in the catchment.
+This is a key part of reducing the risk of flooding in the long term.
 Between 2010 and 2015 we worked with the London Borough of Hammersmith and Fulham, and Royal Borough of Kensington and Chelsea, to implement three sustainable drainage systems at Melina Road, Mendora Road, and Arundel Gardens.
 These were trials to assess the performance of different types of drainage systems in reducing flows into the sewer system.